The Decimate modifier allows you to reduce the vertex/face count of a mesh with minimal shape changes.

 - Angle Limit

-Dissolve geometry which form angles lower than this setting.
+Dissolve geometry which form angles (between surfaces) higher than this setting.

 - All Boundaries